atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ##### No Spike

-Numbers that are not changing at all even though changes have been made.
-If you did launch a new marketing campaign and the numbers are not going up that could be due to a bug or poor campaign performance.
-Again investigate in that order.
-Often times the tracking was not set up correctly or the link in the advertisement is going to the wrong place.
+Another point of interest are numbers that are not changing even though changes have been made.
+If you launched a new marketing campaign and the numbers are not going up, that could be due to a bug or poor campaign performance.
+They should be investigated in that order.
+Often the tracking was not set up correctly or the link in the advertisement was going to the wrong place.

 ![Metrics that are different from different people](/assets/images/ConflictingMetrics.png "Conflicting Metrics")